redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-image-builder-ami/README.md

 # Use Case - Building a RHEL AWS AMI image using bootc-image-builder

-> [!WARNING]
+!!! warning
-> This example requires an [active AWS account](https://aws.amazon.com/).
+    This example requires an [active AWS account](https://aws.amazon.com/).
 Free tier could not be enough due to the 5GB limitation on S3 storage.

 In this example, we will build a container image from a Containerfile and we will generate an AWS AMI to use as a base for Instances.